Breastfeeding with Large Nipples

 • What to do if the infant refuses to drink from your large breasts and nipples?

-• Hold your breast with a U hold (thumb or forefinger on top of the breast and other fingers under your breast, as in picture) Try not to touch the areola (dark part around your nipple) This works especially well for women with heavy breasts and large puffy nipples.
+• Hold your breast with a U hold (thumb or forefinger on top of the breast and other fingers under your breast, as in the picture) Try not to touch the areola (dark part around your nipple) This works exceptionally well for women with heavy breasts and large puffy nipples.